 The key thing to keep in mind is that reputation matters.
 A lot.
 Whatever your role, industry, or current reputational status, your reputation is one of the most important things about you or your business.

 We typically think of capital as monetary assets of some form or another.
 “Money makes the world go round,” right?
 Under careful consideration, that’s only partly true.
 And financial capital is only one type of capital.

 Reputation capital is arguably more important than financial capital.
-Which came first, the reputation that allowed a business to earn financial capital, or the financial capital that allowed the business to build a reputation?
-Put that way, it would seem that a corporate reputation has a primary significance in terms of a business’s financial success.
+Which came first, the reputation that allowed a business to earn financial capital or the financial capital that allowed the company to build a reputation?
+Put that way; it would seem that a corporate reputation has a primary significance regarding a business’s financial success.
 Reputation capital first.
 Financial capital second.

 This truth can be traced down to the personal level.
 When an entrepreneur goes to raise money for her venture, how does she gain the trust of the investors?
 Sure, she needs a solid business plan, but she also needs a solid personal reputation.
-Her reputation capital allows her to raise the funding that contributes to the establishment of a business.
+Her reputation capital allows her to raise the funding that contributes to establishing a business.

-For sake of definition, let’s work with this:
+For the sake of definition, let’s work with this:

 Reputation capital makes the world go round.
 But surprisingly, few people are aware of how it works, what it is, and what to do about it.
 Sure, the phrase itself makes logical sense.
 We know about reputation; we know about capital.
 Reputation capital.

 But how does it work?
-As I unpack this definition, you will understand reputation capital at a deeper level.
-And once you finish perusing this section of the article, you’ll have a clear understanding of the power of reputation capital in today’s world and what you should do about it.
+As I unpack this definition, you will understand reputation capital deeper.
+And once you finish perusing this article section, you’ll clearly understand the power of reputation capital in today’s world and what you should do about it.

 Reputation capital is intangible.